Adilhossain227/CSE461MazeSolver/README.md

 Right=R<br>
 and for Stop =S <br>
 *************************<br>
 For maze solver after initial start calibrate until it starts the movement.
-The calibration is only done once **Tune Kp ki and kd value according to your envirenment**
+The calibration is only done once <br>
+**Tune Kp ki and kd value according to your envirenment**
 ![](DSC_0194.JPG)